-Blue Heron Corydalis will grow to be about 12 inches tall at maturity, with a spread of 12 inches.
+Blue Corydalis will grow to be about 12 inches tall at maturity, with a spread of 18 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 5 years.
 As an evegreen perennial, this plant will typically keep its form and foliage year-round.
 As this plant tends to go dormant in summer, it is best interplanted with late-season bloomers to hide the dying foliage.

-This plant does best in full sun to partial shade.
-It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
+This plant performs well in both full sun and full shade.
+It requires an evenly moist well-drained soil for optimal growth.
 It is not particular as to soil type or pH.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in both summer and winter to conserve soil moisture and protect it in exposed locations or colder microclimates.
-This particular variety is an interspecific hybrid.
-It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.
+This species is not originally from North America.
+It can be propagated by division.

-Blue Heron Corydalis is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
+Blue Corydalis is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
 It is often used as a 'filler' in the 'spiller-thriller-filler' container combination, providing a mass of flowers against which the thriller plants stand out.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.